-Have you ever put together a list of your ideal circle of friends?
-My list is a long one, though somewhat sadly, most are long gone from this world.
+Have you ever made a mental list of your ideal circle of friends?
+My list is a long one.
+Though, somewhat sadly, most have long since moved on from this world.
 Near the top is this man from Vinci:

 Roaming around the Tuscan countryside a few years ago, just a short distance from Florence, we passed a sign for Vinci.